Blizzard of 1977: Southern Ontario

 The Long Beach and the Lowbanks areas of Wainfleet were very strongly affected by the storm.
 In Wainfleet, one resident reported early in the storm the wind broke a window facing the lake and snow rapidly began drifting in the house, which caused significant damage.
 In the Lowbanks area, a resident reported the storm smashed in windows and collapsed doors; they had lost power and heat and were burning furniture in the fireplace to keep warm.
 Ontario Hydro noted some power outages lasted 72 hours; it took an average of 24 hours to get power restored for some larger customers.
 The depth of drifts in the hardest hit areas was extreme.
 Snowmobilers reported passing over vehicles, as well as onto the roof of a house, without knowing it, and snowmobiling over the top of a school bus without being able to see its roof.
 In the Long Beach area, snow reached the power lines, with people stepping over and rolling under them, and only the chimneys of houses were visible above the snow.
 Along the lakeshore in Wainfleet, the mayor reported drifts up to 45 ft, and in Lowbanks, a military officer reported drifts of 30 to 40 ft with only the steeple of a church visible.
 One drift estimated at 40 ft remained until June 1, while snow banks reportedly lasted until the first week of June in the Cedar Bay area.

 Snowmobiles were widely used to deliver aid and provide transportation.
 Niagara Regional Police Service enlisted the help of 60 snowmobiles and 15 four-wheel drive vehicles for use for regular police calls, as well as to deliver food and medication.
 Snowmobiles were also used to transport doctors and nurses, and Ontario Hydro workers.
 In Fort Erie, where the storm deposited 12.7 cm, 30.5 cm, 11.2 cm and 11.2 cm of snow on the four days, snowmobiles were being dispatched from all six fire halls to provide aid.
-Citizens band (CB) radio operators were used by the Niagara Regional Police for communication.
+CB radio operators were used by the Niagara Regional Police for communication.
 The radio station CHOW facilitated communication by allowing people to call in and air needs on the radio, a role confirmed via a plaque from the Port Colborne Chamber of Commerce and scrolls from the Welland Chamber of Commerce.